An l^{p}-Version of von Neumann Dimension for Banach Space Representation of Sofic Groups II: Introduction

-Our approach to proving the last property is to consider a free, ergodic, probablilty measure-preserving action of $\Gamma,$ so that the associated equivalence relation $\R_{\Gamma}$ is sofic (the Bernoulli action for example).
-Because $\R_{\Gamma}$ contains an amenable equivalence relation we can try to adapt the proof of the last property in the case $\Gamma=\ZZ.$ This suggests exploring $l^{p}$-Dimension for Representations of Equivalence Relations, which is part of ongoing research.

-We also give an equivalent approach to $l^{p}$-Dimension defined by using vectors instead of almost equivariant operators.
+Here $H^{1}_{l^{p}},H_{1}^{l^{p}}$ are $l^{p}$-homology and $l^{p}$-cohomology spaces, and $\FF_{n}$ is the free group on $n$ letters.
+Our approach to proving the last property is to consider a free, ergodic, probability measure-preserving action of $\Gamma$ such that the associated equivalence relation $\R_{\Gamma}$ is sofic ( the definition of what it means for an equivalence relation to be sofic will be given in Section \ref{S:trivial} and the Bernoulli action of a sofic group will be an example).
+Because $\R_{\Gamma}$ contains an amenable equivalence relation we can try to adapt the proof of the last property in the case $\Gamma=\ZZ.$ This suggests exploring $l^{p}$-dimension for representations of equivalence relations, which is part of ongoing research (see \cite{Me2}).
+We will also give an equivalent approach to $l^{p}$-dimension defined by using vectors instead of almost equivariant operators.